armughanyaqoob/ChordCrossCounter/README.md

 - For ending chords, calculate intersections using \(n \times (n-1) / 2\), where \(n\) is the active chord count.
 This reflects each new chord crossing all existing ones.
 - Once all identifiers are processed, return the total intersection count.

-This algorithm takes linear time (O(n)) and space (O(n)) because:

-- It visits each identifier once.
-- Operations within each loop are constant time (e.g., checking start/end, updating counters).
-- It uses only a fixed amount of extra memory for the counters.

-In simpler terms, the algorithm efficiently counts chord intersections with growing datasets, making it ideal for large scenarios.
+The algorithm has a time complexity of O(n) and space complexity of O(n), making it efficient for large datasets.

-## How to Use
+## Usage

 1. Define the radii (`rads`) and identifiers (`identifiers`) arrays according to your scenario.
 2. Call the `count_intersections` function with the radii and identifiers as arguments.